Daughtry leads Indiana State against Bradley after 23-point game - WTOP News

 Peoria, Illinois; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Indiana State visits Bradley after Jaden Daughtry scored 23 points in Indiana State’s 84-79 loss to the Belmont Bruins.
+BOTTOM LINE: Indiana State takes on Bradley after Jaden Daughtry scored 23 points in Indiana State’s 84-79 loss to the Belmont Bruins.

-The Braves have gone 8-1 in home games.
-Bradley is 4-0 in one-possession games.
+The Sycamores have gone 3-3 against MVC opponents.
+Indiana State is 3-6 against opponents with a winning record.

-Bradley averages 10.3 made 3-pointers per game, 2.5 more made shots than the 7.8 per game Indiana State allows.
-Indiana State averages 10.4 made 3-pointers per game this season, 3.9 more made shots on average than the 6.5 per game Bradley allows.
+Bradley makes 48.4% of its shots from the field this season, which is 4.1 percentage points higher than Indiana State has allowed to its opponents (44.3%).
+Indiana State scores 16.2 more points per game (83.8) than Bradley gives up to opponents (67.6).

-TOP PERFORMERS: Darius Hannah is averaging 12.2 points and 5.5 rebounds for the Braves.
+TOP PERFORMERS: Deen is shooting 42.8% and averaging 14.4 points for the Braves.

 Samage Teel is averaging 17.6 points, 4.8 assists and 1.5 steals for the Sycamores.